neilhand/Articulated-Finger-Splint/README.md

 | V6 | Multipart with ring | Multi-part with front ring |

-### V6 – Multipart Print with ring to simplify usage and attachment
+### RECOMMENDED: V6 – Multipart Print with ring to simplify usage and attachment
 ![V6](V6%20-%20Multipart%20with%20ring.png)

 ---